bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## CSS Only Animations

-Most of us learn the term *'seperation of concerns'* when it comes to web developement.
-In practice this means seperating markup into its own html, the visual and aesthetic preferences into a CSS file, and the behavior and interaction of the program into a javascript file.
+Most of us learn the term *'separation of concerns'* when it comes to web development.
+In practice this means separating markup into its own html, the visual and aesthetic preferences into a CSS file, and the behavior and interaction of the program into a JavaScript file.
 However, we are going to do something a bit different.
-We are going to focus on building web components and animations using only CSS, no javascript required.More complex interactions may still require JS, and that is fine, but CSS has made it possible to do quite a bit without it - and that will be the focus of this blog post.
+We are going to focus on building web components and animations using only CSS, no JavaScript required.
+More complex interactions may still require JS, and that is fine, but CSS has made it possible to do quite a bit without it - and that will be the focus of this blog post.

-When I initialliay transitioned from building web components interactivity in javascript to CSS only I was a bit perplexed.
-I struggled with the concept quite bit and often found myself questioning why I was bothering to learn this instead of writing a few lines of javascript instead.
+When I initially transitioned from building web components interactivity in JavaScript to CSS only I was a bit perplexed.
+I struggled with the concept quite bit and often found myself questioning why I was bothering to learn this instead of writing a few lines of JavaScript instead.
 If this is you in the beginning, stick with it and you may learn a new trick or two and add new improvements to your work flow.

 It is my hope that this article will clearly illuminate and clear any confusion on the matter.
 As we move through the material you may find that I like to move from simple examples to more complex.
 If you find yourself already knowledgeable on a particular subject matter, or if a particular example is too rudimentary, please feel free to skip ahead.
 If not, please continue to hold the course as each section of this article builds on the previous.